nvbogachev/nvbogachev.github.io/research.markdown

   (with Khusrav Yorov)
 - Infinitely many commensurability classes of compact Coxeter polyhedra in $H^4$ and $H^5$ (with Sami Douba and Jean Raimbault)
-- Subspace stabilisers in hyperbolic lattices
+- Subspace stabilisers in hyperbolic lattices\
+  (with)

 # Papers